-Due to Covid restrictions we are unable to run the peer mentoring scheme, but normally this scheme happens during two lunchtimes per week to provide extra support for younger children.
+This scheme happens during two lunchtimes per week to provide extra support for younger children.
 This is led by a few Year 6 volunteers who are trained to act as peer mentors to support children with any small worries or concerns.
 Children are able to book a slot in a book which is on a table just outside the Deputy Head’s office in the corner of the hall.
 All information is treated as confidential and only escalated to a higher level when deemed necessary.

 Our anti-bullying policy is to ensure that children learn in a supportive, caring and safe environment without fear of being bullied.
 If bullying is suspected or reported, the incident will be taken seriously and recorded and dealt with as soon as possible by the member of staff who has been approached.
 If deemed to be bullying, the teacher responsible will speak to the pupils involved.
 If the matter can be resolved in school without the need for parental contact then this will be done and monitored by appropriate member of staff, teacher responsible, the Deputy Head and Head teacher.
 It may be decided that parents should be informed immediately and this will be done by the Deputy Head or Head teacher.
 A written copy of events will be kept and this will be updated until the situation has been resolved.
-For our full anti-bullying policy see online policies
+For our full anti-bullying policy see below:

 Medicine is only administered in accordance with the school’s policy.
 Please discuss any medical needs with the Head teacher / Deputy Head teacher or Office Staff.

-Medicine Infection and First Aid policy
+Medicine Infection and First Aid Policy

 There are now two defibrillators in school.
 One in the office medical bay and one mounted inside the door in the Year 6 block outside pupil toilets.
 There is a notices on the front gate and around the school indicating the availability of these during office hours / weekdays